-20 2.3.1 Assimilation dataset: the NRL-UND MODIS AODs
+2.3.1 Assimilation dataset: the NRL-UND MODIS AODs

-We employed the MODIS Level 3 AOD product provided by the NRL and UND (https://earthdata.nasa.gov/earthobservation-data/near-real-time/nrt-value-added-modis-aerosol-optical-depth-product-available) as the assimilation dataset.
+We employed the MODIS Level 3 AOD product provided by the NRL and UND (https://earthdata.nasa.gov/earth-observation-data/near-real-time/nrt-value-added-modis-aerosol-optical-depth-product-available) as the assimilation dataset.
 The NRL-UND MODIS AOD product was produced for the purpose of aerosol data assimilation and is based on the NASA operational MODIS Level 2 Collection 5 AOD dataset (Remer et al., 2005; Levy et al., 2007).
-These data (i.e., Dark Target

-- AODs) have been subjected to extensive quality assurance (QA) and quality check (QC) procedures (Zhang and Reid 2006; Shi et al., 2011; Hyer et al., 2011).
+These data (i.e., Dark Target AODs) have been subjected to extensive quality assurance (QA) and quality check (QC) procedures (Zhang and Reid 2006; Shi et al., 2011; Hyer et al., 2011).
 The QA and QC procedures included (1) a stringent filter to reduce outliers, eliminate cloud contamination, and exclude bad conditions, when aerosol detection is likely to be inaccurate, and (2) empirical corrections to reduce systematic biases over land and ocean.
 Then, the data are aggregated onto a 1° × 1° grid to reduce random spatial variation in AOD values with additional buddy checks.
-The product is provided every six hours (i.e., 0:00, - 30 6:00, 12:00, 18:00 UTC).
+The product is provided every six hours (i.e., 0:00, 6:00, 12:00, 18:00 UTC).
 The QA and QC procedures and the validation of the processed data have been reported by Zhang and Reid (2006), Shi et al. (2011), and Hyer et al. (2011).
-Although the cutoff latitudes for the product are 40°S over water in the Southern Hemisphere and $80^{\circ}$ N in the Northern Hemisphere, in this study, the AOD product observed from $60^{\circ}$ S to $60^{\circ}$ N was assimilated.
-We assumed that the observation error covariance matrix (R) was diagonal and assigned uncertainty of AOD provided by the NRL-UMD MODIS AOD product to the diagonal component of the observation error covariance matrix.
-The uncertainty includes empirical estimation of observation error and representativeness error based on variability
+Although the cutoff latitudes for the product are 40°S over water in the Southern Hemisphere and 80°N in the Northern Hemisphere, in this study, the AOD product observed from 60°S to 60°N was assimilated.
+We assumed that the observation error covariance matrix (R) was diagonal and assigned the error estimated by the QA and QC procedure to the observation error (i.e., the diagonal component of the observation error covariance matrix).